Winters & Yonker Personal Injury Lawyers 601 W Swann Ave Tampa, FL 33606 personal injury and car accident lawyer in Tampa

 Jury duty is a civic responsibility that ensures the right to a trial by a fair and impartial jury.
 In Florida, like elsewhere in the United States, failure to comply with a jury summons can have legal repercussions.

-It is important to know what to do if you cannot attend jury duty and the consequences of failing to show up.
+It is important to know what happens if you miss jury duty and the consequences of failing to show up.

 Failure to Appear